 2. Abstract

 Secondary organic aerosols (SOA) are recognized as a significant component of organic aerosol (OA) over oceans, yet, their chemical composition, especially in coastal and open ocean contexts, remain elusive due to the overall scarcity of high-resolution online data.
 In this study, positive matrix factorization (PMF) was performed on OA mass spectra obtained from high-resolution time-of-flight aerosol mass spectrometer (HR-ToF-AMS) measurements.
 The focus was on a summertime period marked by enhanced biological productivity where pristine conditions prevailed for 60.4% of the time, while clean conditions were dominant for 30.5% of the measurement period.
 Four OA factors were deconvolved by the source apportionment model.
 The analysis revealed primary marine organic aerosols (PMOA) as the predominant submicron OA at Mace Head (MHD), accounting for 42% of the total resolved mass.
 This was trailed by more oxidized oxygenated organic aerosols (MO-OOA) at 32%, methanesulphonic acid organic aerosols (MSA-OA) at 17%, and locally emitted peat-derived organic aerosols (Peat-OA) at 9% of the aggregate OA mass.
 The total mass concentrations of POA and SOA were overall equal and highly prevalent in the marine boundary layer consistently with previous findings.
 Our data support distinctive aerosol sources across the North Atlantic Ocean.
 We observed aged polar air masses flowing from Greenland to MHD along with concomitant ozone production.
 MSA-OA on the other hand originated from the highly biologically productive Iceland basin, possibly associated with emissions from phytoplankton like coccolithophores and diatoms, while PMOA was primarily sourced from North Atlantic pelagic regions dominated by chlorophytes and cyanobacteria instead.
-These results stress the necessity for highly-time resolved data to grasp aerosols composition and underlying sources in view of changing ocean-climate interactions and biogenic influences.
+These results stress the necessity for highly-time resolved data to grasp aerosol composition and underlying sources in view of changing ocean-climate interactions and biogenic influences.

 Keywords: Submicron Marine Aerosols, Secondary Organic Aerosols, HR-ToF-AMS, Positive Matrix Factorization